 - Better insight: You can measure the total conversion value generated by your campaigns' conversions.
 This also helps you track your campaigns' ROI by using the "Conversion value/cost" column.
 You can use this data to identify keywords, ad groups, and campaigns that show a high or low return on investment and manually change bids, budgets, and targeting.

-- Smarter bidding: Once you set up conversion values, you can use the target return on ad spend (ROAS) flexible bid strategy.
-Flexible bid strategies automatically set bids to optimize for your performance goals across specific campaigns, ad groups, and keywords.
+- Smarter bidding: Once you set up conversion values, you can use the target return on ad spend (ROAS) bid strategy.
+Automated bid strategies automatically set bids to optimize for your performance goals across specific campaigns, ad groups, and keywords.
 With target ROAS, AdWords will set maximum cost-per-click (max.
 CPC) bids to maximize your conversion value, while trying to achieve an average return on ad spend (ROAS) equal to your target.

 About conversions with the same value

 For some conversions, the value can be kept the same.
 You might want to use conversion values that are the same if you are tracking several conversion actions.
 You can capture separate values that way, say for phone calls and sign-ups.
 Seeing the separate values allows for useful comparisons between two different conversion actions.
 If you value calls at $5 and sign-ups at $20, this means you value your sign-ups four times more than calls.